canjiali/PARADE/README.md

 - ELECTRA

 ## Getting Started
-To run PARADE, there're three steps ahead.
+To run PARADE, there're two steps ahead.
 We give a detailed example on how to run the code the Robust04 dataset using the title query.

 ### 1. Data Preparation